 - 4 tbsp chili powder

 - 1 tbsp raw cacao powder

 - 1 tbsp dried oregano

 - 1/4 tsp cayenne to taste

 - Cook the dried beans using your preferred method, being sure to reserve 1 cup of the water the beans cooked in.
 I use an electric pressure cooker (Instant Pot) on high pressure for 33 minutes with natural release.
 This can be done in advance.

 - Heat up the coconut oil in a large pot over medium heat.
 Add in the onion and after a few minutes when it starts to turn translucent, add in the eggplant, pepper, and garlic.
 Cook until the eggplant and onion and starting to brown, stirring regularly to avoid burning the garlic.

 - Add the reserved bean water and beans to the pot.
 If desired, use a potato masher to smash up some of the beans for a creamier texture.

 - Adjust the burner to low heat for simmering.
 Add the canned tomatoes, diced tomatoes to the large pot.
-Next add the molasses, raw cacao powder, apple cider vinegar, cumin, chili powder, oregano, paprika, cayenne, and sea salt to the pot.
+Next add the raw cacao powder, balsamic vinegar, cumin, chili powder, oregano, paprika, cayenne, and sea salt to the pot.

-- Simmer on low for 30 minutes.
+- Simmer on low for at least 30 minutes but the longer the better.
 Taste and adjust spice levels as desired.
 Enjoy!